lmkr/vine/labs/staticrouting/lab-staticrouting.md

 | Net 3      | 10.3.0.0        | 255.255.0.0 |
 | Net 4      | 10.4.0.0        | 255.255.0.0 |

+Please note that hubs are link-layer devices and as such are agnostic to network addresses.
+In particular, the hubs are not subject to any network address configuration, but the networks are determined from how the interfaces are configured below.

 The allocation of the IP addresses to the interfaces of each node is as follows: